vzool/zakat/docs/algorithm.md

 **Aggregated Zakat:**

-- If boxes meet the "Hawl" but don't individually reach the "Nisab," they are grouped.
-If their collective value hits the "Nisab," Zakat is calculated on the combined amount.
+- If boxes meet the "Hawl" but don't individually reach the "Nisab" they are grouped.
+If their collective value hits the "Nisab" Zakat is calculated on the combined amount.

 **Nisab and Hawl:**